AprilWei001/NIM/README.md

     *`runSusie.R` takes the genotype text file input from the tested region generated in 3.1*

         R --slave --args <genotype text file > <phenotype file> < runSusie.R >

+    *SuSiE requres the genotype file to be loaded in R, hence asks for quite a bit of memory.
+For 200kb region in the UKBB data, it could be as small as 20 GB or as large as 50 GB.*

     3.3 Remove the genotype data and plink log file